Investigating Arsene Wenger’s claim that over three signings is too many

 West Brom 2008-09 – Nine

-Looking through the list of teams to have finished bottom of the Premier League in the last 10 years, there are numerous examples of clubs who were accused in retrospect of throwing the baby out with the bath water, but still clubs make the same mistakes, urged on by supporters.
+Looking through the list of teams to have finished bottom of the Premier League in the last 10 years, there are numerous examples of clubs who were accused in retrospect of throwing the baby out with the bath water, but clubs continue make the same mistakes, urged on by supporters.

 We spoke to former Ipswich Town manager George Burley, who admits he made a mistake signing too many players in the summer of 2001 before the club were relegated.

-After three consecutive years of defeats in the Championship play-offs, George Burley led a largely unchanged squad to promotion to the Premier League and then, incredibly, fifth place and the UEFA Cup in their first season in the top flight.
+After three consecutive years of defeats in the Championship play-offs, Burley led a largely unchanged squad to promotion to the Premier League and then, incredibly, fifth place and the UEFA Cup in their first season in the top flight.

 They signed 11 players in the summer that followed and were promptly relegated.